Sunday Supper is an Amazon Associate and may receive compensation for purchases made through affiliate links.

 - Broccoli cheddar casserole with potatoes: Instead of ham, you can also use vegetables like broccoli in this dish.
 Broccoli makes a great pair with cheddar cheese and potatoes!

-- Use other cheeses: I love cheddar cheese in this creamy potato casserole, but you can also use other easily melted cheeses like gruyere.
+- Use other cheeses: I love cheddar cheese in this creamy potato casserole, but you can also use other easily melted cheeses like Gruyere.

 Try more of my favorite leftover ham recipes.
+And, if you love casseroles, you will love my King Ranch Chicken Casserole!

 📌 Pin it for later!